dr-matt-smith/php-symfony-6-book/00_content/part11_publish/publish.md

 ## Simplest ways to host Symfony projects

-There are 2 easy ways to host Symfony websites, both supporting **CD (Continuous Deoployment)** whereby commits pushed to the **master** branch of a Github (or similar) cloud repository are pulled down and the app restarted automatically, triggered by web "hooks" - event messages to the hosting servers each time a new commit is pushed:
+There are 2 easy ways to host Symfony websites, both supporting **CD (Continuous Deployment)** whereby commits pushed to the **master** branch of a Github (or similar) cloud repository are pulled down and the app restarted automatically, triggered by web "hooks" - event messages to the hosting servers each time a new commit is pushed:

 - Symfony Cloud, from Sensio Labs, the creators of Symfony.
 See Figure \ref{sfCloud}.